Vietnamese National Army

+It should not be confused with the opposing communist-led military force which has once adopted the synonymous name National Army of Vietnam (also Quân đội Quốc gia Việt Nam) in about the same period but then soon renamed itself as the People's Army of Vietnam.
 With the departure of the French Far East Expeditionary Corps from Indochina in 1956, the VNA was reorganized as the Republic of Vietnam Military Forces.

 Operations (1949–1955)

-The Vietnamese National Army was officially created on January 1, 1949, as the armed forces of the pro-French Provisional Central Government of Vietnam.
+The Vietnamese National Army was unofficially created on January 1, 1949, as the armed forces of the anti-communist Provisional Central Government of Vietnam.
 It initially had roughly 25 000 troops, including about 10 000 irregulars.
 1000 French officers were given the task of training and supervising the new army.
 The State of Vietnam was proclaimed on July 2 of the same year, with former emperor Bảo Đại as Chief of State.

 The VNA's ranks gradually grew as the VNA fought alongside the French against the communist Việt Minh led by Ho Chi Minh during the First Indochina War.
 The French developed the VNA's strength as they sought to delegate more operations to native loyalist forces.
 Bảo Đại's army fought along the French Union forces during the until 1954 and the partition of Vietnam.